At The New Mummy Co. our Birth Doulas will support you with prenatal and postpartum visits and provide continuous birth support during labour.

 We are asked this question many times and you can have both a midwife and a doula help you during the birthing process.
 We have provided some information below to help you when deciding the type of support, you are looking for at this most special time.

-Birth Doulas advocate for the mother and are a non-medical birth coach ensuring you have continuous emotional, physical and practical support during labour.
+Birth boulas advocate for the mother and are a non-medical birth coach ensuring you have continuous emotional, physical, and practical support during labour.

-Midwife – A midwife is a trained medical professional, they play a key role during the birthing process.
-Certified nurse-midwives can do many of the same things as doctors, meaning they can perform gynaecological exams, provide prenatal care, administer pain medications, give labour-inducing drugs, monitor the fetus using electronic equipment, given an epidural and episiotomy and stitch tears.
+A midwife is a trained medical professional, they play a key role during the birthing process.
+Certified nurse-midwives can do many of the same things as doctors, meaning they can perform gynecological exams, provide prenatal care, administer pain medications, give labor-inducing drugs, monitor the fetus using electronic equipment, given an epidural and episiotomy, and stitch tears.